open-cogsci/osdoc/content/neurospin2015.md

   A fragment of the experimental structure as shown in the overview area.
 --%

 Click on *practice_loop* to open the item.
-Right now, there is only one variable, `practice`, which has the value 'yes' during one cycle, which corresponds to one block here.
+Right now, there is only one variable, `practice`, which has the value 'yes' during one cycle (i.e. one block).

 Let's get to work!
 Add a variable called `condition`, change the number of cycles to 2, and change the order to 'sequential'.
 Now use the previously created variables `condition1` and `condition2` to determine which condition is executed first, and which second (see %FigPracticeLoop).
 To indicate that something is the name of a variable, and not a literal value, put square brackets around the variable name: '[my_variable]'